-The archaeology of the Plettenberg Bay region is described in the AIA.

-The most significant archaeological sites in this area are Nelson Bay Cave (in the Robberg Nature Reserve) 5 km to the south of the study area, and the Matjes River Shelter near Keurboomstrand 12km to the north of the study area, both of which are declared Provincial Heritage Sites (Grade II).
-Both sites have been the focus of academic research over the last fifty years.
+Figure 3: The location of some of the CRM studies referred to in the text (blue).
+The Erf is in red.
+The most significant archaeological sites in this area are Nelson Bay Cave (in the Robberg Nature Reserve), and the Matjes River Shelter near Keurboomstrand, both of which are declared Provincial Heritage Sites.